Lola T80 car-by-car histories

 'the Al Unser car'

-New to Sheraton-Thompson, the team founded by car owners Shirley Murphy, head of Sheraton Hotels, and William Ansted, head of Thompson Industries, with George Bignotti as chief crew and AJ Foyt as lead driver.
+New to Sheraton-Thompson, the team owned by Shirley Murphy and William Ansted, with George Bignotti as chief crew and AJ Foyt as lead driver.
+Murphy and Ansted ran auto parts maker Thompson Industries, which was owned by hotel chain Sheraton.
 Sheraton-Thompson also had a Lotus 34 for Foyt and he preferred that car, so the Lola was raced at Indy 1965 by Al Unser as the #45 entry.
 It was not seen again that season.
 Tentatively identified as the car entered by Michner Petroleum in 1966 as their #34 entry for Larry Dickson, Used occasionally during 1966, 1967 and 1968 by Michner until the car was destroyed in the accident at Milwaukee in 1968 that claimed the life of Ronnie Duman.
 Norm Brown was driving the Michner Lola and was hit by Duman's car.
 Brown was trapped in the burning car for some time and was badly burnt.
 The Lola was destroyed.

 Driven by: Al Unser, Jud Larson, Larry Dickson, Sammy Sessions, Mickey Shaw, Rick Muther and Norm Brown.
 First race: Indianapolis Motor Speedway (R3), 31 May 1965.
 Total of 7 recorded races.